 I personally have pretty thick brows, and I only like to use brow gel to fill in my sparse hairs, which this brow kit does perfectly for only $3.
 The gel isn’t too intense, so it gives just the right amount of coverage.
 However, the powder that also comes in the compact is the opposite.
 It can completely draw a new brow on, and I love using it if I take a few too many hairs out while tweezing or have some brow areas I want to draw in.

 E.l.f. brushes are amazing so I couldn’t pick just one.
-If you’ve read my post on How-to Contour Like a Pro, then you know I’m obsessed with the Contouring Brush.
+I’m completely and utterly obsessed with the Contouring Brush.
 There are TONS of high end versions of this brush, but I honestly like e.l.f.’s the best.
 It’s perfect to apply just the right amount of bronzer right into the hollows of your cheeks and along the side of your face.

 I also use the Small Tapered Brush all the time.
 It serves many functions — it can be used for just about anything.
 I love using it to apply under eye concealer and powder, but I even use it to apply bronzer sometimes.
 Overall, most of the brushes in e.l.f.’s studio line are amazing, but they don’t last very long.
 I find that, even after washing, the brushes are really hard to get clean and sometimes the bristles can fall out.
 However, the brushes range from $1 to $6, so they’re definitely worth it.

-What do you guys think of e.l.f.?
+What do you guys think of e.l.f.
+Cosmetics?
 Have you tried any of their products?
-If so, let us know your favorites!
+If so, comment below with your favorites!
+For more on beauty, click here.

 Written by Zoe Luiz